Going to Court

 How to enforce a protection order

-If the abuser breaks the rules of a civil or criminal protection order, it is a “violation of the protection order” and they can be arrested or face other consequences.
+If the respondent breaks the rules of a civil or criminal protection order, it is a “violation of the protection order” and they can be arrested or face other consequences.

 If there is a violation of a civil or criminal protection order:

 • You should call the police.
-The police can enforce protection orders by arresting the abuser.
+The police can enforce protection orders by arresting the respondent.

 • The police or prosecutor can file criminal charges.
-If convicted, the abuser can face fines, probation or jail time.
+If convicted, the respondent can face fines, probation or jail time.

 Renewing a civil protection order

-To extend or renew a protection order, you must file before the original protection order’s expiration date.
+To extend or renew a protection order, you should file before the original protection order’s expiration date.
+You can find the order's expiration date on the first page of the protection order.

 This project was supported by Grant Nos.
-2019-WF-VA1-8855 and 2020-WF-VA1-8855 awarded by the Office on Violence Against Women, U.S. Department of Justice.
+2022-WF-VA1-8855 awarded by the Office on Violence Against Women, U.S. Department of Justice.
 The opinions, findings, conclusions, and recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the views of the U.S. Department of Justice.